This post may contain affiliate links. Please read our disclosure policy.

 • I used penne, but feel free to use whatever pasta you have on hand.

 • If you don’t have any fresh basil, you can still make the recipe, but it won’t have that pop of freshness.
-In a pinch, try subbing dried basil (I’d start with 1/2 teaspoon and add more if needed).
+In a pinch, try subbing dried basil.
+I’d start with 1/2 teaspoon and add more if needed.

-creamy tomato goat cheese pasta close-up
+a serving spoon with creamy tomato goat cheese pasta

 I hope you’ll enjoy this easy pasta recipe with goat’s cheese.
+Did you make it?
+Please leave me a star rating and comment below!
+You can also find me on Instagram.

-4.97 from 26 votes
+4.98 from 36 votes

 Tomato Goat Cheese Pasta